 But as an adult you will tend to 'overthink' things plus:

 - You are usually not as supple/flexible as you were when you were young.

 - You are more likely to have confidence issues that you might not have had when you were young.

-How can you learn more?
+How can you learn more about rider biomechanics?

-Make sure you sign up for this HRM FREE 23 page PDF checklist 10 Common Position and Balance Checks for Riders.
+Sign up for this FREE 23-page PDF checklist 10 Common Position and Balance Checks for Riders.
 Start learning how to be the best rider you can be.